 To complete the certificate, you must:

-- Attend a minimum of two (2) out of three (3) offered Electives in September 2020, register individually)
+- Attend a minimum of two (2) out of three (3) offered electives in September; register individually

-All Elective courses take place in September at Denver Botanic Gardens, 1007 York St., Denver, CO 80206.
+All core curriculum lectures take place at Denver Botanic Gardens, 1007 York Street, Denver, CO 80206.

 All hands-on workshops take place at Chatfield Farms, 8500 W Deer Creek Canyon Road, Littleton, CO 80128.